MattBabbage/Clean-Microservice-Showcase/README.md

 **Unit testing** 🧑‍🔬

-Should run out of the box. (cd into PostingService.UnitTests and run 'dotnet test') It take <1m, but in memory mongodb can cause slow downs.
+Should run out of the box (cd into PostingService.UnitTests and run 'dotnet test').
+It should take <1m, but in memory mongodb can cause slow downs.

 **Live / Integration Testing** ⚡